-According to the Bureau of Labor Statistics, medical assistants (MAs) and medical assisting careers are expected to increase by 23% through 2024, growing at a much faster rate than the national average for all fields.
-Online medical assistant programs can train MAs to perform both clinical and administrative tasks in a variety of healthcare environments.
-Though largely dependent upon the location and specialty of the practice, responsibilities and duties of medical assistants may include: measuring vital signs, assisting with examinations, giving injections, and overseeing administrative tasks.
+According to the Bureau of Labor Statistics, medical assistants (MAs) and medical assisting careers are expected to increase by 29% between 2016 and 2026, growing at a much faster rate than the national average for all fields.
+Online medical assistant programs train MAs to perform both clinical and administrative tasks in a variety of healthcare environments.
+Though largely dependent upon the location and specialty of the practice, responsibilities and duties of medical assistants may include measuring vital signs, assisting with examinations, giving injections, and overseeing administrative tasks.

-Employment in this field typically requires either a certificate or associate’s degree in medical assisting from an accredited institution.
-Today, a variety of online medical assistant programs are available, meeting the needs of many working adults and heads of households across the U.S. MAs are not required to be certified in most states, but optional certification can improve marketability across the board.
-The American Association of Medical Assistants (AAMA) offers a Certified MA credential, and the American Medical Technologists offers a Registered Medical Assistant Credential for those who pass the required examination.
-Median annual pay for this profession is $31,540 for full-time employees.
-The top 10 percent of MAs earned $45,310 per year, and the lowest 10 percent earned $22,870.
+Employment in this field typically requires either a certificate or associate degree in medical assisting from an accredited institution.
+Today, a variety of online medical assistant programs are available, meeting the needs of many adults across the U.S. MAs are not required to be certified in most states, but optional certification can improve marketability across the board.
+The American Association of Medical Assistants (AAMA) offers a certified MA credential, and the American Medical Technologists offers a registered medical assistant credential for those who pass the required examination.
+Median annual pay for this profession is $32,480 for full-time employees.
+The top 10% of MAs earned $45,900 per year, and the lowest 10% earned $23,830.

 Purdue Global University offers a world-class education tailored to meet the unique needs of nontraditional learners.
 Students choose from 180 fully online and hybrid degrees at the undergraduate and graduate levels.
 Purdue Global also offers a catalog of certificates in fields such as healthcare.
 The medical assistant certificate incorporates a comprehensive curriculum that includes hands-on training on medical equipment.